Karnataka MBBS Admission 2026: KEA Registration, Govt Cutoff, Fees & Seats

 Why P-Quota is the Best Value Seat for Non-Domicile Students

-Strategy: If you missed government seat in your home state (where cutoffs may be 620+), Karnataka P-Quota gives you a top-tier private college in Bangalore for a 570 score at ₹12L/year — arguably the best value private MBBS in India.
+Strategy: If you missed government seat in your home state (where cutoffs may be 620+), Karnataka P-Quota gives you a top-tier private college in Bangalore at a mid-merit All-India Rank for ₹12L/year — among the best-value private MBBS routes in India.

 7. St. John's Medical College: The Unique Exception